 NIA files chargesheet in narco-smugglers case involving Pakistanis

-New Delhi, Aug 08: The National Investigation Agency has filed a charges in connection with the seizure of narcotic at Salaya, Gujarat.
+New Delhi, Aug 08: The National Investigation Agency (NIA) has filed charges in connection with the seizure of narcotic at Salaya, Gujarat.
 Charges were filed against 8 persons.

 The case relates to the seizure of 4.949 kilograms of heroin worth Rs 15 crore from the possession of arrested accused Aziz Abdul Bhagdad.